Bergen, New Netherland: Legacy

 (c 1742) was built by one of the region's first families, the Van Vorsts, on land that had been part of Pavonia (now Jersey City Heights).
 The Steuben House (1752) is a noted example of Bergen Dutch sandstone architecture, located at New Bridge Landing, a historic site dedicated to the preservation of colonial architecture and history.

 The Kill Van Kull is shown here in red.
 The vast oyster beds along the banks of the peninsula may have inspired the original name "Oyster Island".

 While they did intermarry with new immigrants, the New Netherlanders retained much of their language, religion, and tradition.
 When writing in the early 19th century, Washington Irving often referred (comically) to the west bank of the Hudson, particularly Communipaw, as being the stronghold of Dutch culture.
-Jersey Dutch was a variant of the Dutch language spoken in and around Bergen and Passaic counties until the early 20th century.
+The Jersey Dutch language was a variant of the Dutch language spoken in and around Bergen and Passaic counties until the early 20th century.

 The region abounds in place names often taken from Dutch surnames or geographical references, with Paulus Hook a combination of both.
 Lenape phrases, transformed through Dutch and English are still in use, such as Hoboken, Hackensack, Paramus, Secaucus, and Wyckoff.
 Kill Van Kull retains its purely Dutch name.

 The name Bergen is widely used, not only for the county itself but also in Bergen Point, Bergen Hill, Bergen Arches, Bergenline Avenue, Bergenfield, among many others.
 The patroonship of Pavonia lends its name to an avenue and PATH station in Jersey City, while the mascot of Saint Peter's University is a peacock.

 The concept of religious freedom (as well as the recognition of private property) is often considered to be the most enduring legacies of New Netherland.
 Both the Articles of Transfer (outlining the terms of surrender to the English), and the Concession and Agreement provided for the right to worship as one wished, and were incorporated into subsequent city, state, and national constitutions in the United States.
 Many words, including the most American Yankee, and the tradition of Santa Claus come from the settlers of New Netherland.

 Like The Netherlands, Northeastern New Jersey is considered to be "diverse" and "tolerant", a place where many people from different ethnic, economic, and religious backgrounds interact on a daily basis while still maintaining their distinct identities.
 The concept of "home rule" allows citizens and residents to have direct influence on their immediate neighborhoods, and at the same time participate in a society which supersedes civic boundaries.